Chart Color Schemes

 The level of general health in Dural - Kenthurst - Wisemans Ferry is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Dural-Kenthurst-Wisemans Ferry shows superior health outcomes for both younger and older residents.
-The prevalence of common health conditions is low.
+Common health conditions have a low prevalence in this area.

-Approximately 79% of the total population (18,364 people) has private health cover, significantly higher than the national average of 55.3%.
-The most prevalent medical conditions are arthritis and asthma, affecting 7.4 and 6.1% of residents respectively.
-A majority, 73.0%, report no medical ailments, slightly higher than Greater Sydney's 72.3%.
-The area has a lower proportion of seniors aged 65 and over at 21.3% (4,960 people), compared to Greater Sydney's 22.4%.
-Notably, health outcomes among seniors are exceptional, outperforming the general population in various health metrics.
+Approximately 79% of its total population of 18,405 has private health cover, which is higher than the national average of 55.3%.
+The most prevalent medical conditions are arthritis (affecting 7.4% of residents) and asthma (6.1%).
+A majority of residents, 73%, report no medical ailments, slightly higher than Greater Sydney's 72.3%.
+As of 2021, 21.3% of the population is aged 65 or over, totaling 4,970 people.
+This figure is lower than Greater Sydney's 22.4%.
+Despite this, health outcomes among seniors in the area are notably strong and outperform those of the general population.

 Frequently Asked Questions - Health